 During the late 1980s, the Environmental Protection Agency (EPA) revised Federal Water Quality Laws to reduce stormwater pollution.
 Under the new laws, the City of Garland, and all other cities with populations of more than 100,000 residents, were required to develop a stormwater management plan and to obtain a storm water permit.
-In 1991, the City Council approved a Stormwater Utility fee to pay for the management plan as well as fund drainage maintenance and local flooding projects.
+In 1991, the City Council approved a Stormwater Utility fee to pay for the activities outlined in the management plan as well as fund drainage maintenance and local flooding projects.

 Since 1991, the City has worked to implement required elements of the stormwater management plan and to comply with conditions of the EPA issued storm water discharge permit.